SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 ## 9.6 NRPN implementation

-The NRPN implementation used by version 4.00 is identical to SoundFont® 2.04, but an update will be made in SFe version 4.01.
+The NRPN implementation used by version 4.0 is identical to SoundFont® 2.04, but an update will be made in SFe version 4.01.

 ## 9.7 On implementation accuracy

 E-mu was very lax when it came to accuracy of legacy SF implementations.
 This was because of the limitations of computers and legacy soundcards that the legacy SF spec and its implementations were initially designed to run on.
 While this was the only way that legacy SF could gain the popularity that it did with software implementations, this meant that bank developers often had to declare the program that their file was intended to be used with.
 This hampered interoperability with different SF players, including those that may have been embedded into musical instruments.

 Because today's computers are much faster, and legacy soundcards are no longer in widespread use, the requirements for implementation accuracy in SFe are far more strict.
-All SFe players are required to recognise the feature flags system that will be included in the ISFe subchunk starting from draft milestone version 4.00.10 and warn the user if there is a mismatch between feature flags in the bank and the program's support.
+All SFe players are required to recognise the `flag` sub-chunk (section 5.12.2) and warn the user if there is a mismatch between feature flags in the bank and the program's support.

-While the feature flag system will be useful to alert users about incompatible programs, program developers should make an effort to ensure that their program is 100% compatible.
+While the `flag` sub-chunk will be useful to alert users about incompatible programs, program developers should make an effort to ensure that their program is 100% compatible.

 # Section 10: Error-handling